-#The names of specific taxa that are regarded as being susceptible to overexploitation have been redacted and are not presented in this report.
+[#]The names of specific taxa that are regarded as being susceptible to overexploitation have been redacted and are not presented in this report.
 These species are referred to by their assigned 'sensitive species number', as per the species assessment guidelines (SANBI, 2020).

-10. Fauna Attributes of the Study Area
+10. Fauna Attributes of the Area of Interest

 This section presents a summary discussion on fauna SCC taken from the Animal Species Specialist Assessment Report.
-For additional information on fauna SCC occurring and potentially occurring in the study area, refer to the Animal Species Specialist Assessment Report.
+For additional information on fauna SCC occurring and potentially occurring in the AOI and Project site, refer to the Animal Species Specialist Assessment Report.

-The large and intact patches of natural habitat in the study area provide important life-cycle habitat for a diverse fauna community, that includes numerous fauna SCC.
-During the field survey, several fauna SCC were documented in the study area, including the following:
+Large and intact patches of natural habitat provide important life-cycle habitat for a diverse fauna community, that includes numerous fauna SCC.
+During the field survey, several fauna SCC were documented in the AOI, including the following:

-- Four mammal species of conservation concern: - Serval (Leptailurus serval) Near Threatened; - Mountain Reedbuck (Redunca fulvorufula fulvorufula) Endangered; - Cape Clawless Otter (Aonyx capensis) Near Threatened; - o Swamp Musk Shrew (Crocidura mariquensis) Near Threatened; and - Six bird species of conservation concern (refer to the Avifauna Specialist Study for additional detailed information on bird SCC): - Blue Crane (Anthropoides paradiseus) Near Threatened; - Lesser Flamingo (Phoeniconaias minor) Near Threatened; - o Greater Flamingo (Phoenicoperus roseus) Near Threatened; - Southern Bald Ibis (Geronticus calvus) Vulnerable; - Yellow-billed Stork (Mycteria ibis) Endangered; and - Blue Korhaan (Eupodotis caerulescens) Vulnerable (NEMBA ToPS, 2007).
+- Four mammal species of conservation concern: - Serval (Leptailurus serval) Near Threatened; - Mountain Reedbuck (Redunca fulvorufula fulvorufula) Endangered; - Cape Clawless Otter (Aonyx capensis) Near Threatened; - o Swamp Musk Shrew (Crocidura mariquensis) Near Threatened; and - Six bird species of conservation concern (refer to the Avifauna Specialist Study for additional detailed information on bird SCC): - Blue Crane (Anthropoides paradiseus) Near Threatened; - Lesser Flamingo (Phoeniconaias minor) Near Threatened; - Greater Flamingo (Phoenicoperus roseus)- Near Threatened; - Southern Bald Ibis (Geronticus calvus) Vulnerable; - Yellow-billed Stork (Mycteria ibis) Endangered; and - Blue Korhaan (Eupodotis caerulescens) Vulnerable (NEMBA ToPS, 2007).

-Habitat suitability assessments conducted for the Animal Species Specialist Assessment also indicate that several additional fauna SCC 'possibly' or 'probably' occur in the study area, and therefore may potentially be impacted by proposed Project activities.
-It is noted that the observed fauna SCC are associated with grassland and wetland-type habitats in the study area, and the integrity and connectivity of these habitat patches is important to maintaining local metapopulation dynamics and the continued persistence of on-site fauna SCC.
+Habitat suitability assessments conducted for the Animal Species Specialist Assessment also indicate that several additional fauna SCC 'possibly' or 'probably' occur in the AOI, and it is likely that several of these may be impacted by proposed Project activities taking place within the OHL assessment corridors and substation footprints.

+It is noted that the observed fauna SCC are associated with grassland and wetland-type habitats, and the integrity and connectivity of these habitat patches is important to maintaining local metapopulation dynamics and the continued persistence of on-site fauna SCC.